VangelisKey/Gpx-data-handling/README.md

-The server works between different computers in the same local network (can work in 1 pc for testing) There is one main server that is initialized with a number of workers and their IP's.
+The server works between different computers in the same local network (can work in 1 pc for testing).

+There is one main server that is initialized with a number of workers and their IP's.
 The server splits data, gives it to workers and then combines their results.